radiantearth/stac-api-spec/item-search/README.md

 - **Extension [Maturity Classification](../extensions.md#extension-maturity):** Pilot, scheduled to be Deprecated
 - **Definition**: [STAC API - Query Fragment](../fragments/query/)

-**Note** - the Query Extension will possibly be deprecated as of 1.0.0.
+**Note** - the Query Extension will be deprecated at some point in 1.x.
 Implementers are encouraged to use the Filter Extension instead.

 The STAC search endpoint, `/search`, by default only accepts a limited set of parameters to limit the results